cfjedimaster/raymondcamden2020/_posts/2023/02/03/2023-02-03-using-javascript-in-a-webc-component.md

 </template>
 ```

-The component uses EJS to generate a random width and height, and then outputs it using the PlaceKitten image holder service.
-Not terribly useful, but it's cats, and cats always server a purpose.
+The component uses EJS to generate a random width and height and then outputs it using the PlaceKitten image holder service.
+Not terribly useful, but it's cats, and cats always serve a purpose.
 If we add this to a page:

 ```html
 <h2>Cats</h2>